aarashgoodarzi/constrainter/README.md

 A handy tool to constraint UIViews

-Constrainter (Constrainer) is a very lightweight constrainting tool (inspired by [CosmicMind Material](https://github.com/CosmicMind/Material) layouting syntax) which supports constrainting a view to its super and to another view with a very easy syntax. and also you can add your own custom constraint outside the box and keep its reference.
+Constrainter (Constrainer) is a very lightweight constraining tool (inspired by [CosmicMind Material](https://github.com/CosmicMind/Material) layouting syntax) which supports constraining a view to its super and to another view with a very easy syntax. and also you can add your own custom constraint outside the box and keep its reference.